DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 A script will be periodically executing cli version of kopia to connect to a repository, execute backup, and disconnect.<br>
-Systemd-timers are used to scheduling execution of the script.
+Systemd-timers are used to schedule execution of the script.
 The repository is created on a network share, also mounted on boot using systemd.

 ### Install Kopia